chaitanyaj2121/chaitanyaj2121/README.md

-# 💫 About Me:
-👋 Hello, I'm Chaitanya Jawanjal!
+💫 Hello, I'm Chaitanya Jawanjal!
 🎓 A Computer Science student and aspiring Frontend Developer with a passion for solving real-world problems through innovative tech solutions.

 🌟 What I Do: